 The Processing Operations outlined above may rely on other lawful bases and potentially do substantially rely on the performance of a task carried out in the public interest.

 Furthermore, we may process personal data in connection with legitimate interests we pursue in order to:

 - assess certain characteristics of the Data Subjects on the basis of personal data processed automatically (profiling) (see also Section 5 below);

 - improve our internal business organisation and operations, including for risk management;

-- use this information in the Pictet Group entities for market studies or advertising purposes, unless Data Subjects have objected to the use of their personal data for marketing;
+- use this information in Pictet Group entities for market studies or advertising purposes, unless Data Subjects have objected to use of their personal data for marketing;

-- assess our risk and take related business decisions in case of risk management;
+- assess our risk and take related business decisions with regard to risk management;

-- communicate personal data to other Pictet Group entities, in particular to guarantee an efficient and harmonised service and inform Data Subjects about the services proposed by the Pictet Group entities;
+- communicate personal data to other Pictet Group entities, in particular to guarantee an efficient and harmonised service and inform Data Subjects about services offered by Pictet Group entities;

 - establish, exercise and/or defend actual or potential legal claims, investigations or similar proceedings;